Last Updated on February 11, 2023

 Bear Mattress

-If you frequently suffer from exercise-related back pain or muscular aches, the Bear Mattress is a great option.
+If you frequently suffer from exercise-related back pain or muscular aches, the Bear Mattress is a fantastic option for you.

-Each layer has different properties to help relieve aches and pains while you sleep.
-The top layer is Cooling Graphite-Gel memory foam that can reduce body heat build-up and maintain a comfortable temperature.
-Next, a layer of Responsive Transition Foam offers pressure relief with balanced support for proper spinal alignment.
-Whereas, the base layer is made from high-density, ultra-resilient foam for ultimate durability.
+This highly-rated mattress from Bear is 10 inches thick and comprises three layers of spine-supporting foam with a special Celliant® Cover.
+Each layer has unique properties to help alleviate aches and pains while you sleep.
+The top layer is Cooling Graphite-Gel memory foam, which reduces body heat build-up and maintains a comfortable temperature.
+The middle layer is Responsive Transition Foam that provides pressure relief with balanced support for proper spinal alignment.
+Finally, the base layer is high-density, ultra-resilient foam for ultimate durability.

-These multiple layers work together to mold and adapt to your body shape, regardless of your sleeping position.
-So, if you tend to move around in your sleep, this mattress will keep up with you, providing pressure relief for your back, hips, knees, and shoulders all night long.
-The mattress’s open-cell foam construction ensures effective airflow even when you’re still.
-Hence, you won’t wake up from a deep slumber all sweaty.
+These layers work together to mold and adapt to your body shape, regardless of your sleeping position.
+The mattress’s open-cell foam construction ensures effective airflow, so you won’t wake up sweaty during the night.

-These minor issues aside, we think the Bear mattress is an effective choice to combat back pain and enjoy a great night’s sleep.
-Like other memory foam mattresses, this also qualifies as an ideal mattress for back and hip pain relief.
-It comes with a 10-year warranty and a generous 100-night sleep trial.
+Despite these minor issues, the Bear Mattress is an effective choice for combating back pain and enjoying a great night’s sleep.
+It’s also an ideal mattress for back and hip pain relief.
+The mattress comes with a 10-year warranty and a generous 100-night sleep trial, giving you ample time to test it out and make an informed decision.

 Pros